 A great national park just over the border from South Australia, it has a lot of great waterfalls and mountains to explore.
 The Grampians is home to a lot of wildlife, just don’t get too close to the Kangaroos, they can be a bit lively!

 There isn’t an awful lot to see while travelling in South Australia on the trip.
 The road from Adelaide is mostly salt lakes with little else.
-Although you should head to Blue Lake near Mt Gambier and check out the cool lake formed in a crater.
+However, you should head to Blue Lake near Mt Gambier and check out the cool lake formed in a crater.
 From December to March, the lake has a distinct blue colour, while from April to November it turns a greyish colour!

 Adelaide to Darwin

-An Adelaide to Darwin road trip route cuts right through the heart of Australia, taking you from the arid south to the tropical north of the giant continent.
+An Adelaide to Darwin road trip route cuts right through the heart of Australia, taking you from the arid south to the tropical north of this giant continent.
 Along the way, you will encounter some of the strangest and most wonderful places in Australia.
-I believe it’s one of the best drives in Australia you can do!
+I believe it’s one of the best road trips in Australia!

-Although Uluru is not strictly a part of this route, I highly recommend you visit as it is one of the best things to see in Australia.
+Although Uluru is not strictly a part of this route, I highly recommend you visit it as it is one of the best things to see in Australia.
 There is also Kata Tjuta and Grand Canyon to see as well, both are just as impressive as Uluru!

 This route is long, wherever you start from.
-The only difference is that if you’re travelling from Adelaide, once you pass Port Augusta early on, civilisation ceases.
+The only difference is that on this road trip from Adelaide, civilisation ceases once you pass Port Augusta early on.
 So you have to decide, whether to stop overnight in the Flinders Ranges or head on to the wacky town of Coober Pedy!

 This trip can be dangerous, as there are large periods where you do not encounter civilisation at all.
-Make sure you have adequate supplies and always stop for fuel because it might be a long way till the next petrol station.
+Make sure you have adequate supplies and always stop for fuel because it might be a long way to the next petrol station.

 This route takes in some of the least-known and best sights in Australia, such as Coober Pedy, Mataranka Thermal Springs and the Devil’s Marbles.